cassidyjames/cassidyjames.github.io/home/index.md

 One of them had issues when I placed it on a window a bit further from my hub, but the others have all been super solid.
 They power automations for a closet light, a bathroom light, turning off the AC when I open my office window, and more.

 I will say: avoid using the included adhesive as it is _nasty_ and permanent; if you have ever tried to remove old security sensors, you have probably encountered this drywall-destroying 3M adhesive.
 Instead, I am a big fan of removable Command strips or even just sticky tack (blue tack, Uhu tack, etc.).

+#### IKEA

+These are brand new and I just installed them on some windows, so I don't have a long term impression, but so far, so good!

+They bring the price down compared to competitors in a few ways:

+- No batteries included
+- No temperature sensor
+- Kinda bulky

+However, they are powered by a standard AAA battery which is nice, and means you can use rechargeable batteries instead of disposable button batteries.
+They are also IPX6 water resistant which means they should be able to be used for outdoor or damp locations without issues.